morganmueller/Internet-Geographies/README.md

 do to better cultivate inclusivity and respect – please feel free to let me know.
 Likewise, if you are facing personal challenges inside or outside the classroom that are impacting your class performance, I’m happy to speak with you about strategies of accommodation, and to help you find the appropriate support resources at the university.
-(This text is appropriated from Rory Solomon, who appropriated it from Professor Shannon Mattern.)
+(This text is appropriated from Ingrid Burrington, who appropriated it from Professor Rory Solomon, who appropriated it from Professor Shannon Mattern.)

 ## STUDENT COURSE RATINGS

 During the last two weeks of the semester, students are asked to provide feedback for each of their courses through an online survey.
 They cannot view grades until providing feedback or officially declining to do so.
 Course evaluations are a vital space where students can speak about the learning experience.
 It